History of Seville: The Baroque golden age of Sevillian painting in the 1600s

 The economic decline of this period was not accompanied by a corresponding decline of the arts.
 During the reign of the Habsburg king Philip IV in the 17th century (1621–1665), there were effectively only two patrons of art in Spain—the church and the king with his court.
-Murillo was the artist favored by the church, while Velázquez was patronised by the crown.
+Murillo was the artist favoured by the church, while Velázquez was patronised by the crown.
 The Baroque period of art emphasised exaggerated motion and clear detail to produce drama, exuberance, and grandeur.
 The popularity of the Baroque style was encouraged by the Catholic Church, which had decided, in response to the Protestant Reformation, that the arts should communicate religious themes in direct and emotional involvement.

 The Spanish portrait artist, Diego Velázquez (1599–1660), generally acknowledged as one of the greatest painters of all time, was born in Seville, and lived there for his first twenty-two years.
 He studied under Francisco de Herrera till he was twelve, and then was apprenticed to his future father-in-law Francisco Pacheco, an active artist and teacher, for six years.
 By the time he went to Madrid in 1622 his position and reputation were assured.

 Zurbarán (1598–1664) is known for his religious paintings depicting monks, nuns, and martyred saints, and for his still lifes.
 Zurbarán was called the Spanish Caravaggio for his mastery of the realistic use of chiaroscuro.
 In 1614 his father sent him to Seville to apprentice for three years with Pedro Díaz de Villanueva.
 The Apotheosis of St. Thomas Aquinas is Zurbarán's most highly regarded work; he painted this starkly realistic masterpiece at the height of his career.

 Zurbarán made his career in Seville, and in about 1630 he was appointed painter to Philip IV.
 It was only in 1658, late in his life, that he moved to Madrid in search of work.